ShivanshMishra18/TermiTorrent/README.md

 This also directly implies that blocks are fragments of pieces, and whenever our Bittorrent client requests something, it is indeed a block and not a piece.

+# Part 5 - Getting the Peer List

+[Note] This part onward we'll look at how we sent our messages and requests to the tracker and clients.
+Specifically, this part is dedicated to the UDP Protocol.

+In this part we look at what should our message look like when we announcing our existence to the tracker in order to get a list of our peers.

+As with any other network some protocol has to followed which involves several request-response pairs.
+In this case we have the UDP protocol.
+Briefly, following is done:
+- connecting with tracker     (request)
+- obtaining the connection id (response)
+- sending announce request    (request)
+- obtaining the list of peers (response)

+The protocol also says that all values are sent in big endian format and packets are not expected to be of fixed length.

+I advise you to refer to [the official protocol](http://www.bittorrent.org/beps/bep_0015.html) as you proceed.
+Now diving into the details of each message listed above.

+## 1. Connection Request

+Before any peer list is received, a connection ID needs to be obtained, the significance of which is explained in Part 3.

+The connection request is simple in structure.
+As [BEP](http://www.bittorrent.org/beps/bep_0015.html) describes, we need to pass:
+- protocol_id --> value - 0x41727101980
+- action        --> value - 0 (which stands for connect)
+- transaction_id --> value - random 4-byte integer

+## 2. Connection Response

+The request is also simple and we receive our first piece (not that piece) of information - the connection ID.
+Our response contains:
+- action        --> value - 0 (which stands for connect)
+- transaction_id --> same as the one we sent
+- connection_id --> 8-byte integer

+A good client must always verify the returned transaction_id to be the same as the one sent.

+A thing which is prevalent here but we wouldn't be often is that the sizes of both the messages sent and received are constant.
+Also if you went through BEP, you might have noticed the offset in messages.
+Don't worry about them now, we require them while implementation.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)